-- The maximum benefit that can be earned for those who joined CEFPS from 1 January 2011 is half of pensionable stipend, plus, a lump sum of three times that amount, after 41.5 years' service.
-Normal Pension Age increased to 68 for benefits earned at 2010.4 - 16.
-Therefore, a member in stipendiary service both before and after 1 January 2011 will have a blend of benefits based on the service earned under each set of rules. - 17.
-The cost of pension contributions is met from local sources and collected by the Pensions Board from the diocesan boards of finance. - 18.
-The Pensions Board set the joint pension contribution rate in respect of past and future pensionable service as 39.9% of the previous year's NMS following the last triennial valuation at 31 December 2015.
-This comprises 32.8% for future service and 7.1% for past service deficit recovery.
-The deficit recovery period is set to run until 31 December 2022.
-The next triennial valuation is due at 31 December 2021, with provisional results due in Q2/3 2022. - 19.
+- The maximum pension that members could earn for full service (37 years) completed before 1 January 2008 was two-thirds of pensionable stipend plus a lump sum of three times that amount.
+(This includes both service since 1 January 1998 in CEFPS and pension earned in the predecessor Church Commissioners' scheme).
+The Normal Pension Age for these benefits is 65. - Between 1 January 2008 and 1 January 2011, the number of years needed to qualify for maximum service was increased from 37 to 40 but the scheme still provided a maximum pension of 2/3rds of pensionable stipend.
+The Normal Pension Age for these benefits remained 65. - The maximum benefit that can be earned for those who joined CEFPS from 1 January 2011 is half of pensionable stipend, plus, a lump sum of three times that amount, after 41.5 years' service.
+Normal Pension Age increased to 68 for benefits earned at 2010.4 - 17.
+Therefore, a member in stipendiary service both before and after 1 January 2011 will have a blend of benefits based on the service earned under each set of rules. - 18.
+The cost of pension contributions is met from local sources and collected by the Pensions Board from the diocesan boards of finance. - 19.
+The Pensions Board set the joint pension contribution rate in respect of past and future pensionable service as 39.9% of the previous year's NMS following the last triennial valuation at 31 December 2018.
+This comprises 33.0% for future service and 6.9% for past service deficit recovery.
+The deficit recovery period is set to run until 31 December 2023.
+The next triennial valuation is due at 31 December 2021, with provisional results due in Q2/3 2022. - 20.
 Please note that the past service deficit is expressed and levied on a per capita basis because it is in practice very difficult to distinguish the past service liabilities and assets of each participating diocese.
 When comparing with other employment/pension arrangements it is important to remember that the CEFPS contribution rate a) includes past service as well as future contribution and b) is expressed in terms of the previous year's NMS, which is lower than actual stipend received.

-Section 3: Stipend recommendations for 2019/20
+Section 3: Stipend recommendations for 2020/21

-- 20. The key recommendations of the CSA, made in 2018, effective from 1st April 2019. - National Minimum Stipend (NMS) of £24,770, an increase of 2% on the previous year. - National Stipend Benchmark (NSB) of £26,470 an increase of 2% on the previous year. - Stipend for archdeacons appointed on or after 1 April 2004 of £36,100 and £37,500 for archdeacons appointed before 1 April 2004.
+- 21. The key recommendations of the CSA, made in 2019, effective from 1st April 2020. - National Minimum Stipend (NMS) of £25,265, an increase of 2% on the previous year. - National Stipend Benchmark (NSB) of £27,000 an increase of 2% on the previous year. - Stipend for archdeacons appointed on or after 1 April 2004 of £36,830 and £38,250 for archdeacons appointed before 1 April 2004.